Overview

 • Exploitation of others: People with NPD may take advantage of others to achieve their desires.
 They may frequently use or manipulate people around them without considering their feelings or desires.

-• Lack of empathy: While individuals with NPD may struggle with emotional empathy, not fully sharing or responding to others' feelings, they often retain cognitive empathy, understanding others' perspectives but may process them selectively.
+• Lack of empathy: While individuals with NPD may struggle with emotional empathy, not fully telling or responding to others' feelings, they often retain cognitive empathy, understanding others' perspectives but may process them selectively.
 This selective attention to emotional cues can lead to perceptions of insensitivity, although their empathy mechanisms are not absent but functionally distinct and context-dependent.

 • Envy of others: Individuals with NPD can believe others are envious of them and often feel envious of others.